MarynaShavlak/game-sudoku-for-kids/README.md

   devices.
 - :musical_note: **Enhanced Game Experience with Sound Orientation:** This game feature uses sound cues to aid player navigation and decision-making.
-Distinct effects indicate actions such as selecting cells or making correct/incorrect moves.
+Distinct effects indicate actions such as selecting cells,using hints or making correct/incorrect moves.
 These auditory cues improve player engagement and are especially helpful for visually impaired or audio-oriented players, promoting inclusivity and accessibility.
 - :headphones: **Sound Personalization:** The game offers a sound personalization feature that grants players the ability to mute background music or sound effects.
 The game recognizes that audio preferences can vary